-He previously was a partner at the firm from July 1, 2000 through December 31, 2010.
-His practice focused on civil litigation and the defense of governmental investigations, representing clients including Delta Air Lines, Pfizer, DuPont and Tyco International.
+He previously was a partner at Boies, Schiller & Flexner from July 1, 2000 through December 31, 2010.
+He defended white collar investigations and prosecutions, conducted internal investigations, and litigated antitrust, financial fraud, product liability, and trade secret cases, representing clients including Delta Air Lines, Pfizer, DuPont and Tyco International.

-His legal career began as law clerk to Judge Leonard P. Moore of the United States Court of Appeals for the Second Circuit, and he practiced as a litigation associate at Cahill Gordon & Reindel.
-He served as an Assistant District Attorney in the office of Robert M. Morgenthau, where he was a homicide prosecutor in the Major Offense/Career Criminal Bureau, had a 94% trial conviction rate, and was an early leader in the use of DNA evidence in criminal cases.
+His legal career began as law clerk to Judge Leonard P. Moore of the United States Court of Appeals for the Second Circuit, and he then practiced as a litigation associate at Cahill Gordon & Reindel.
+He served as an Assistant District Attorney in New York County, where he was a homicide and financial crimes prosecutor, and an early leader in the use of DNA evidence in criminal cases.

 His recent invited speeches include:

-- Federal Bar Council Winter Bench and Bar Conference (scheduled for February, 2016)
+- Federal Bar Council Winter Bench and Bar Conference, Campus Sexual Assault (2016)

-- New York State Bar Association Key Issues in White Collar Criminal Defense (scheduled for December, 2015)
+- New York State Bar Association, Key Issues in White Collar Criminal Defense (2015)

-- Keynote speaker, National Institutes of Health conference on the Ethical, Legal and Social implications of the Human Genome Project (2006)
+- National Institutes of Health/Tuck School of Business, Implications of the Human Genome Project (2006)

-- Chair, Council on Criminal Justice of the New York City Bar Association
+- Chair, Council on Criminal Justice, New York City Bar Association

-- Executive Committee, Board of Directors of the Fund for Modern Courts
+- Board of Directors, Fund for Modern Courts

 - Nominating Committee, New York City Bar Association